-Sometimes, your Chiropodist may suggest an ultrasound or MRI scan to confirm the diagnosis but this is not always necessary.
+Your Chiropodist may suggest getting an ultrasound or MRI scan to confirm the diagnosis but its not necessary in all cases.
 Some doctors inject a local anaesthetic into the area where you are experiencing pain.
 If this causes temporary relief of pain, burning and tingling, it can sometimes help to confirm the diagnosis and show the doctor where the problem is.

 What can a Chiropodist do for you?

 Simple treatments may be all that are needed for some people with a Morton’s neuroma.